jarmokivekas/hotosm-activation-gis-resources/README.md

 2. For #6061, remote villages, landuse=residential polygons were added to the HDX preset YAML, as those were mapped during the project.
 3. Try to use a consistent YAML config file throughout the activation in different export products when possible.

+### Exporting Coastlines

+### Exporting Airports

 ## Export file formats

+Export at least

 - Shapefile, because it has wide support
-- Geopackage, modern Shapefile alternative
+- Geopackage, modern Shapefile alternative; some prefer it

+Export additionally perhaps
-- Garmin IMG for handheld devices
+- Garmin IMG for handheld devices.
-- Google Earth KML, sure.
-Google Earth Pro (desktop version) supports ESRI shapefiles, though.
+- Google Earth KML.
+Google Earth Pro (desktop version) supports ESRI shapefiles, but browser version don't.

 # Useful QGIS plugins

-- *QuickMapServices* provides TMS raster tile basemaps, including OSM tiles as well as Bing Aerial and Digital Globe Premium satellite imagery, which is are the primary sources of the OSM data in this activation-
+- *QuickMapServices* provides TMS raster tile basemaps, including OSM tiles, Bing, Digital Globe, and ERSI World satellite imagery, which is are common imagery sources used in for JOSM and iD
 - *Quick OSM* has a useful JOSM Remote feature, which uses the JSOM remote control to set the editing area to match the current QGIS canvas area.
 - *Quick OSM* can query overpass turbo with a very simple interface.
 This is useful for downloading OSM data for validation/analysis for a large area.
 - *OSMDownloader* allows downloading data from the OSM database into .osm files from QGIS by simple rectangle selection.
 QuickOSM is often more convenient

-When QuickOSM or OSMDownloader fail to download large datasets, use the HOT Export Tool.
+When QuickOSM or OSMDownloader fail to download large datasets, use the HOT Export Tool via a browser.

 # uMap collection of smaller dataset